Software export from Russia

 At the same time, Ministry of Digital Development will return to the model of subsidizing projects, which was worked out in a pandemic in 2020, when 80% of the costs were borne by the state and only 20% by the developer, now subsidies are carried out in a proportion of 50% to 50%.

 Those IT companies that do not fall into the number of grantees will be able to count on soft loans.
-Targeted loans at 3% will be issued to companies engaged in software development from the list created by the Ministry of Digital Development, which will include those software classes that are not in Russia.
+Targeted loans at 3% will be issued to companies engaged in software development from the list created by the Ministry of Ministry of Digital Development, which will include those software classes that are not in Russia.
 Also, IT companies will be able to take advantage of preferential loans with a rate of 11% on operating activities.
 In addition, the ministry plans to return the practice of non-refundable loans, which will be issued to preserve jobs and to pay off personal income tax of employees.

 IT companies have no collateral.
 And this moment needs to be worked out.
 For example, is it possible to take into account intangible assets, for example, software, in the pledge.
 It is important to work out the issue of forming a guarantee fund that could remove risks from banks.
 Now this issue is being worked out with colleagues from the Central Bank.
 It is pointless to launch preferential lending if 90% of companies do not pass according to the formal criteria of banks to receive loans, - said Maksut Shadayev |